Shashankk002/Digit-Classifier-Neural-Net/README.md

-# 🧠 Digit Classifier from Scratch using Neural Networks
+# Digit Classifier from Scratch using Neural Networks

-A beginner-friendly machine learning project that builds a **digit recognizer (0–9)** from the ground up using **only NumPy** — no machine learning libraries like Scikit-learn or TensorFlow.
-The entire pipeline is written from scratch to demonstrate mathematical understanding and implementation of neural networks.
+A hands-on machine learning project where I built a digit recognizer (0–9) using only NumPy — without relying on libraries like Scikit-learn or TensorFlow.
+The entire model pipeline, including training logic, was written manually to understand the math and working of neural networks at a deeper level.

 ---

 ## 📌 Project Overview

-This project tackles the classic **MNIST digit classification** problem using a simple neural network with:
+This project solves the classic **MNIST digit classification** problem using a simple neural network with:
 - One hidden layer (ReLU activation)
 - One output layer (Softmax for multiclass classification)
 - Manual gradient computation via **backpropagation**